AdrianLo02/AdrianLo02.github.io/README.txt

 -README.txt has been added to the repo
--Resume content and style sheet has been implemented -Index content and style sheet has been implemented
-	-Redirect has not been implemented yet
--Bio content has been implemented, but no style sheet yet
+-Resume content and style sheet has been implemented -Index content and style sheet has been implemented -Bio content has been implemented, but no style sheet yet -Redirect from CS website has been implemented

 2.
 I have not collaborated with anyone for this assignment